What happens to my plan after termination?

 Written by Aimee Reynard

 If you are enrolled in a flexible spending account (FSA), your participation in the plan ends on the day you separate from your employer.
-You have a 90-day "run out" period from your official separation date to submit claims for eligible plan expenses incurred prior to the separation date.
+You should check with your employer to confirm how long your "run out" period is.
+You have the length of your "run out" period from your official separation date to submit claims for eligible plan expenses incurred prior to the separation date.
 Expenses incurred after the separation date are not eligible.
 Provided the expenses you are claiming are eligible under your plan, you may claim up to your full election amount, regardless of how many repayment contributions you've made.
 Most likely, your employer will deactivate your Ameriflex Debit Mastercard after your separation date, so you will need to submit a manual claim for your expenses.
 However, should your card remain active after separation from your employer, you will be responsible for repaying any charges for ineligible expenses made after your separation date.
-Any funds remaining after your 90-day run out period are forfeited without exception.
+Any funds remaining after your run out period are forfeited without exception.

 If you participate in a dependent care account (DCA), the same rules listed above apply.